RexPlanalp/AMO-TDSE/README.md

 ## What is it?

-**AMO-TDSE is a project written in C++ designed to solve both the Time-Indepdendent Schrödinger Equation (TISE) and the Time-Dependent Schrödinger Equation (TDSE) for atomic systems interacting with ultrashort, intensie, laser pulses**
+**AMO-TDSE is a project written in C++ designed to solve both the Time-Indepdendent Schrödinger Equation (TISE) and the Time-Dependent Schrödinger Equation (TDSE) for atomic systems interacting with ultrashort, intensie, laser pulses.**

 ## Why?